 We probably should have concentrated with one thing at a time but at 2.5 years of age they needed the differentiation.
 Today’s post looks specifically at the chook shed.

 Oh, and if you are not familiar with the slang term of “chook” – it means chicken!

-Firstly, my kids are very big fans of Bobbie – aka Bob the Builder – and therefore wanted to Reduce, Reuse and Recycle – like Bobbie does.
+Firstly, my kids are very big fans of Bobby – aka Bob the Builder – and therefore wanted to Reduce, Reuse and Recycle – like Bobbie does.
 The first thing we needed was a shed of some description.
 Haven given away another shed that was not very sturdy and a bit dodgy overall, I was left with the one pictured.

-It certainly isn’t the worst shed but far from the best…but in keeping with Bobbie’s words I asked my brother to come over to help me rip out the floor.
+It certainly isn’t the worst shed but far from the best…but in keeping with Bobby’s words I asked my brother to come over to help me rip out the floor.
 The shed was quite well constructed considering (a previous owner was a bit of a DIY-Man but not everything was done…very well) but the floor was bowing so I needed to find out exactly what was under the great big, thick, heavy boards – and I couldn’t budge them myself and the sledgehammer bounced right off.

 Enter the older brother (who likewise tried and failed with the sledgehammer) who helped me tear up the two boards.
 You can see them just in the corner of the photo outside the shed.
 Underneath we found beams and dirt…..and MOUSE HOLES!
 Okay, so granted the holes did look like they hadn’t been used in a while but it did give me pause to think about a previous owner who complained about there always being mice around in her backyard (Just in case you aren’t a regular reader I now own both sides of a duplex – thus how I have insider knowledge about the oddities of property number 2).